Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 9. It Pays to Have Friends (with Seoyoung Kim), 2009, Journal of Financial Economics 93, 138-158.

-"Social ties between corporate directors and CEOs affect directors’ monitory effectiveness."
+"Social ties between corporate directors and CEOs appear to affect directors’ monitory effectiveness."

 The conventional view of director independence puts the focus on financial/familial ties to the CEO/firm.
 Here, we provide evidence that social ties between directors and CEOs also matter.
 We approximate social ties via background similarities (e.g., the CEO and the director both served in the military, share an alma mater, were born in the same region . . . ).
 We find that firms whose boards are conventionally and socially independent award a significantly lower level of compensation, exhibit stronger pay–performance sensitivity, and exhibit stronger turnover–performance sensitivity than firms whose boards are conventionally independent only.